awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey

-The KMS Key used to encrypt the crawler logs.
+The KMS Key used to encrypt the Glue Crawler logs.

 ---